Optophys-Lab/Datastructure_documentation/gui_documentation/EquipmentCommander.md

 ## Add new Probe Type
 One can create new electrode-type by entering the corresponding values for the electrode arrangengment and nr of shafts etc. One can also upload a ProbeInterface file, a library which allows definition of probe geometries and visualization.
-The Library also enables using th eprobe geometries in the spikesorting.
+The Library also enables using the probe geometries in the spikesorting.

 ![equipmentcommander_probetype.png](../images/equipmentcommander_probetype.png)
 ## Add new miniscope